pconstr/recurrent/README.md

 a redis-backed manager of recurrent jobs, for [node.js](http://nodejs.org)

-(immature, with very minimal testing and probably nasty bugs)
+(immature, with minimal testing and probably nasty bugs)

 features
 --------